CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/troubleshooting.md

 If you disable that setting and still do not see a vanilla interact prompt, then you wouldn't see one whether or not DotMarks was installed.
 > [!NOTE]
-> Drivable vehicles have huge hitboxes that are difficult to handle with a single marker, and the prompt appearance will not always be consistent with the vanilla prompt.
-It's a known issue, no need to further report it.
+> Drivable vehicles have huge hitboxes that are difficult to handle with a single marker, and the vanilla prompts themselves are janky.
 It won't stop you from doing the actual interaction.

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)

 ## Poor performance / FPS loss / stutter
-The setting that shows the total weight within stashes and other containers can cause an FPS loss in bases with many containers, or when there are many lootable bodies nearby.
-You can turn this off (or customize many other things) in the DotMarks MCM menu.
+The setting that shows the total weight within stashes and other containers used to cause an FPS loss with many nearby containers (stashes or lootable bodies).
+That is no longer the case in current versions, but you can still turn this off (or customize many other things) in the DotMarks MCM menu.

 Beyond that, while I am continually working to optimize it, understand that this addon is *completely replacing most of Anomaly's interaction UI*.
 It needs to keep track of all nearby objects at all times so that it can know when to show interaction prompts.
 There is going to be a certain minimum amount of overhead involved in doing that much work, meaning that I can only do so much to optimize it.
+> [!NOTE]
+> For reference, my personal system specs:
+> * Intel Core i9 11900k
+> * ASUS Nvidia GeForce RTX 4070 Super
+> * 64GB Corsair Vengeance DDR4 RAM
+> * WD Black 2TB NVMe SSD
+>
+> On this machine, without IDM enabled, I get about 75 average FPS in the Rostok Bar at 2k with high settings.
+With it enabled, that drops to about 72.
+I consider that entirely acceptable, but results on your rig may differ.

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)